totem-network/totem/README.md

 __Files:__

-Upload your photos, videos, music and other files with Totem to decentralized file systems like IPFS.
+Upload your photos, videos, music and other files with Vinyai to decentralized file systems like IPFS.
 The files are encrypted and can be shared with your friends.